How to Watch Calorie Counts When You Eat Out

 Certain states and cities, for example, such as California, Philadelphia, and Vermont, already have their own mandatory labeling laws.

-In addition, some nationwide chains, such as Baskin Robbins, Carl’s Jr., Chick-fil-A, Dunkin' Donuts, Jamba Juice, McDonald’s, Panera Bread, Starbucks, and Subway voluntarily list calories on their in-store menus and menu boards.
-Representatives for 7-Eleven say they plan to start calorie-count labeling, but didn't specify when.
+In addition, some nationwide chains, such as Baskin-Robbins, Carl’s Jr., Chick-fil-A, Dunkin’ Donuts, Jamba Juice, McDonald’s, Panera Bread, Starbucks, and Subway, voluntarily list calories on their in-store menus and menu boards.
+Representatives for 7-Eleven say it plans to start calorie-count labeling but didn’t specify when.

 Many chains also offer calorie info online or have printed charts or lists of nutrition information on their premises.
-If you don't spot calorie counts on a menu board or menu, suggests Bell, ask for them.
+If you don’t spot calorie counts on a menu board or menu, Bell suggests, ask for them.

 Keeping Calorie Counts Down

-Whether you're visiting a chain or an independent eatery, take the following four steps to help keep calories in check when dining out.
+Whether you’re eating at a chain or an independent eatery, take the following four steps to help keep calories in check when dining out.

 Avoid the cheesy, creamy, and saucy.
 Items with cheese or a heavy or creamy sauce are likely to be loaded with calories, fat, and sodium, says dietitian Maxine Siegel, R.D., head of the Consumer Reports food testing lab.
 Request sauces and dressings on the side, and use just a bit.
 And choose grilled over fried or breaded items.

 Load up on veggies.
 The occasional deli meat sandwich or burger is fine, but processed and red meats shouldn’t be on your daily menu.
 Choose salads and other veggie-heavy meals as often as possible when eating at a chain.
-These will not only keep calorie (and sodium) counts down, says Siegel, but will help you get the recommended five to nine servings of fruits and vegetables a day.
+These not only will keep calorie (and sodium) counts down, Siegel says, but also will help you get the recommended five to nine servings of fruits and vegetables a day.

 More from Consumer Reports: